filecoin-project/devgrants/rfp-proposals/rfp-proposal-metaworth.md

 Milestone 2 (Week 8 to 12):

 - Application implementation - fully functional interactive UI according to the UX design
+- Payment gateway enables collectors to use HBAR and FIL to buy arts and collectables from the creators storefront
 - Testnet deployment, feedback collection, and bug fixes
 - Improvements and maintenance